simonberner/advent-of-code-2023/README.md

 - `puzzle.test.js`: Jest-Tests for part 1 and part 2 of the puzzle, using the example in the description

 ## Execution
+### Production Code
-- Use `npm start <day>` to get the solutions for that day; e.g. `npm start 01` to get the first day.
+- Use `npm start <day>` to get the solutions for a specifc day: e.g. `npm start 01` to get the results for the first day.
+### Jest-Tests
-- Using `npm test` for running the tests does not work yet.
-(No idea why this isn't working.)
-If you are using VSCode as IDE, install the Jest extension from Orta and run the tests with that.
+- Terminal: Using `npm test` for running the tests does not work yet.
+(I have no idea why this isn't working.)
+- VSCode: If you are using VSCode as IDE, install the Jest extension from Orta and run the tests with that.
+- WebStorm: If you are using WebStorm as IDE, add `--experimental-vm-modules node_modules/jest/bin/jest.js jest --verbose` to the 'Node options' of the Jest-Tests run configuration and run them with that.

 ## Notes
 ### Testing with Jest